Skip to main content

 Bring your bikes

 The road alongside the shore at Loch Arkaig is narrow but quiet.
-On a pleasant day it may be more pleasant to park the car and continue on bike.
+If you have a bike it can be nice to park the car and cycle.

 Facilities and access